 For the Series 2010A and 2010C Bonds, the debt service reserve is cash funded with proceeds from the bond issuance.
+For the Series 2016A Bonds, the debt service reserve is funded with a surety policy.

 Defeased Bonds - During 1998, CFX defeased the Series 1988 Bonds by placing the proceeds of the unused portion of the 1998 Bonds and a portion of the 1998 Bonds in an irrevocable escrow account to provide for all future debt service payments.
 Additionally, on October 31, 2012, CFX cash defeased all of the outstanding Series 2003A Bonds by placing cash from operations in an irrevocable escrow account to provide for the payment and redemption of the bonds as of the call date of July 1, 2013.
 CFX also issued the Series 2013A Bonds for the purpose of redeeming all of the outstanding 2003B Bonds on the call date of July 1, 2013.
 Proceeds from the bond issuance were placed in an irrevocable escrow account.
 As of July 1, 2013, the 2003A and 2003B Bonds were redeemed and are no longer outstanding.